 One way to lighten a stain is by whitewashing it with white paint that has been watered down (equal parts water and white paint).
-If the color is too light after whitewashing it, then apply a very small amount of the original stain to help darken it.
-Do not forget to water down the original water-based stain or to only use a very small amount of the original oil-based stain before reapplication!
+If the color is too light after whitewashing it, then apply a very small amount of the original stain to help darken it; water down the original water-based stain or only use a very small amount of the original oil-based stain before reapplication!

 Volatile Organic Compounds

-It is important to consider the volatile organic compounds (VOCs) emitted by stains when using them indoor, specially if you have children like me.
+It is important to consider the volatile organic compounds (VOCs) emitted by stains when using them indoor, specially if you have children.

-Water-based stains emit less VOCs and that is why I prefer to use them indoor.
+Water-based stains emit less VOCs making them safer to use indoor.
 My favorites brand is Minwax® Water Based Wood Stain.
 It is easy to use, fast drying, and available in 40 custom mix colors.
 This brand is no longer available at Home Depot, but Varathane has matched all of the Minwax stain color names and now carries the identical stains.
 Minwax is found at Ace, Walmart, Lowe’s and Sherwin-Williams.

 Polyurethane vs. Polycrylic

 Polycrylic is water-based and dries quickly.
 It should be used over water-based stains.
 It helps to protect interior wood surfaces such as cabinets, furniture, and doors.
-It protects better against chipping, water and other common household chemicals — that is why I prefer to use this on my kitchen table.
+It protects better against chipping, water and other common household chemicals — that is why it is widely used on kitchen tables.
 It dries crystal clear, so it will not change color.
 It is available in satin, matte, semi-gloss, and gloss.

 It is definitely worth taking the time to decide on an initial stain!
-And I hope the information found in this article helps others from having to resand an entire piece of furniture like I did!
+This simple step can prevent having to resand an entire piece of furniture!

 - Water-based Polycrylic Satin